devsecflow/deploy-harbor-eks/docs/TESTING.md

 We've implemented a comprehensive CI pipeline using GitHub Actions.
 On every push and pull request, our workflow:

 - Runs Go tests
-- Checks OpenTofu formatting
+- Checks Terraform or OpenTofu formatting
-- Validates OpenTofu configurations
+- Validates Terraform or OpenTofu configurations
-- Runs tflint for additional OpenTofu linting
+- Runs `tflint` for additional linting
 - Ensures documentation is up-to-date
 - Performs security scans using Snyk and tfsec
 - Lints Go code using golangci-lint